 No matter if you’re conducting Montessori homeschooling or attending a Montessori school, you can use printable packages that are Montessori suitable but have a holiday or Winter theme as their focus.

-Some of these activities can be used with a Montessori toddler, although they are primarily intended for children aged 3 to 6 years old, according to Montessori.
+Use some of these activities with a Montessori toddler, although you will primarily intend for children aged 3 to 6 years old, according to Montessori.

 You can set up a table and chairs specifically for these activities in your home environment, or you can simply allow them to work on them wherever they wish in the space available.